lacop/sdgrid/README.md

 ## License

-The code under `scripts/` is released under MIT license.
+The code under `scripts/` is released under MIT license.A